Purdue-CS193/homework-0-kenmori2023/index.md

-## Welcome to Ken Mori's CS19300 First Website!
+## Ken Mori's First CS193 Homework

 This is the first official homework assignment for CS 19300!

 CS 19300 is a great course and I am happy to be in it!

-### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+### Here are some of my favorite things about this course

 ```markdown
 Syntax highlighted code block